-Judge: Prince Andrew sex lawsuit trial likely in late 2022
+Judge: Prince Andrew sex lawsuit trial likely next year

-NEW YORK (AP) — A trial resulting from an American woman’s claims that Prince Andrew sexually abused her when she was 17 would probably occur late next year, a judge said Wednesday.
+NEW YORK — A trial resulting from an American woman’s claims that Prince Andrew sexually abused her when she was 17 would probably occur late next year, a judge said Wednesday.

 It is difficult to immediately set a trial date because of courthouse coronavirus protocols that limit how many trials can occur at once, but U.S. District Judge Lewis A. Kaplan said a trial date would likely fall between September and December 2022.